Holographic Tensor Networks as Tessellations of Geometry: Discussions

 \section{Discussions}

-In this work, we assign quantum states to the vertices in the PEE network of AdS space and build two PEE tensor network models, where the entanglement entropy can be explicitly computed.
+In this work, we assign quantum states to the vertices in the PEE network of AdS space and build three PEE tensor network models, where the entanglement entropy can be explicitly computed.
 In our models, counting the minimal number of cuts in the tensor network is exactly computing the area of the RT surface in the semi-classical geometry of gravity.
 This provides the first example of taking natural continuous limit for a discrete tensor network to perfectly match the geometric background.
+In our construction, the PEE network is determined by the PEE structure of the boundary CFT state; equivalently, it is built from the geodesics in the kinematic space, which itself is an intrinsic property of the background geometry.
+Thus, the network is not manually adjusted, and the RT formula is not used as an input.

 In the factorized model, the RT formula is only understood for spherical regions.
 This is not surprising as in this model all the PEE threads are decoupled from each other, which means the model is oversimplified for AdS/CFT.
-The factorized model reminds us of the bit thread configurations \cite{Freedman:2016zud,Headrick:2017ucz}, and we recommend the readers to consult \cite{Lin:2023rxc} for their similarities and differences \footnote{In \cite{Lin:2023rxc} it was demonstrated that bit threads configuration for spherical regions $A$ can be reproduced by the superposition of the vector fields describing the PEE threads emanating from $A$.}.
+The factorized model reminds us of the bit thread configurations \cite{Freedman:2016zud,Headrick:2017ucz}, and we recommend the readers to consult \cite{Lin:2023rxc} for their similarities and differences\footnote{In \cite{Lin:2023rxc} it was demonstrated that bit threads configuration for spherical regions $A$ can be reproduced by the superposition of the vector fields describing the PEE threads emanating from $A$.}.

 More interesting models can be developed by including coupling among the PEE threads.
-In the appendix \ref{sec:HaPPY}, besides regarding the tensors as tensor product of two-index tensors, we also construct a HaPPY-like \cite{Pastawski:2015qua} PEE tensor network, where we associate a perfect tensor to each site in the PEE network.
+In section \ref{sec:HaPPY}, besides regarding the tensors as tensor product of two-index tensors, we also construct a HaPPY-like \cite{Pastawski:2015qua} PEE tensor network, where we associate a perfect tensor to each site in the PEE network.
 The RT formula for connected regions in AdS$_3$ is derived using a similar greedy algorithm developed in \cite{Pastawski:2015qua} for our HaPPY-like PEE tensor network.